waggle-sensor/nodecontroller-v1/README.md

 ## Docker (only x86)

 A docker image is available for testing and developing purposes.
-Currently this is x86, thus it will not run on the ODROID, you can only execute it on Linux.
-We will provide ARM Docker images soon I guess.
+Currently this is x86, thus it will not run on the ODROID which has an ARM architecture.
+We will provide ARM Docker images soon I hope.

 ```bash
 docker run -ti --name nc --rm waggle/nodecontroller